When Indemnity Insurance Fails: Parametric Coverage under Binding Budget and Risk Constraints: Explicit results in the compound Poisson case

 \subsection{Dual relationship between $d^*$ and $k^*$ in the compound Poisson case}

 We now assume that the claim count $N$ is Poisson distributed with mean $\lambda$, so that the aggregate loss $S = \sum_{i=1}^N Y_i$ follows a compound Poisson distribution.
-Under this assumption, and provided that preferences are described by the mean–variance objective, and insurance premiums are calculated according to the expectation principle, we obtain explicit and straightforward expressions for both the optimal deductible $d^{*}$ and the optimal parametric per–event cover $k^{*}$.
+Under this assumption (which we will further discuss in Section \ref{S:modelingchoices}), and provided that preferences are described by the mean–variance objective, and insurance premiums are calculated according to the expectation principle, we obtain explicit and straightforward expressions for both the optimal deductible $d^{*}$ and the optimal parametric per–event cover $k^{*}$.
 We further assume that $\theta_d=\theta_p$.

 The key mathematical property underlying these results is the equi-dispersion identity for Poisson random variables,

 which implies that the variance of a random sum of i.i.d.\ terms reduces to

 This linear structure ensures that, under the mean–variance objective, the variance component of terminal wealth does not depend on nonlinear interactions between the distribution of $N$ and the deductible or per–event cover.